 The short-term rental regulations in Virginia Beach require vacation rental properties located in the Oceanfront Resort District to obtain one of these “special-use” permits from the city to continue operating as a short-term rental home.
 If your vacation rental is located in this area, you'll need to get one to avoid fines and maintain your ability to rent.

 The purpose of the CUP is not just to give vacation rental owners a new hoop to jump through.
-As stated on the Virginia Beach City's government website: “City Council had to balance the wants and needs of those renting out their homes and the neighbors.
+As stated on Virginia Beach City's government website: “City Council had to balance the wants and needs of those renting out their homes and the neighbors.
 The goal is to allow the practice to continue, but with regulations in place to preserve the quality of our neighborhoods for everyone.”

 CGP is the expert in short-term rentals in Virginia Beach and is ready to provide you with what you need to know about conditional use permits to comply with the new regulations.
 We have compiled the following go-to guide to help you easily determine whether or not you need a conditional use permit for your property and, if so, how to apply.